KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

 tags:
   - "Vaadin"
   - "Java"
 description: "In Vaadin 14.1 generic drag and drop feature was introduced.
-This blog post is about developing an app using this feature of Vaadin framework"
+This blog post is a review of this feature based on the example of developing a simple football coach app."
 socialImage: "/blogImages/vaadin-dnd/Vaadin-dnd.png"
 ---